FunkinCrew/Funkin/README.md

 2. Follow instructions to install the application properly.
 3. Run `haxelib git polymod https://github.com/larsiusprime/polymod.git` to install Polymod.
 4. Run `haxelib git discord_rpc https://github.com/Aidan63/linc_discord-rpc` to install Discord RPC.
+5. Optional: - Run `haxelib git flixel-addons https://github.com/HaxeFlixel/flixel-addons` to update Flixel-Addons.
+This fixes the transition bug for zoomed out stage cameras.

 You should have everything ready for compiling the game!
 Follow the guide below to continue!

-At the moment, you can optionally fix the transition bug in songs with zoomed out cameras.
-- Run `haxelib git flixel-addons https://github.com/HaxeFlixel/flixel-addons` in the terminal/command-prompt.

-### Ignored files

-I gitignore the API keys for the game, so that no one can nab them and post fake highscores on the leaderboards.
-But because of that the game doesn't compile without it.

-Just make a file in `/source` and call it `APIStuff.hx`, and copy paste this into it
+### Adding `APIStuff.hx` into `/source`

+The creator gitignored the API keys of the game so no one could post fake high scores onto the leaderboards in Newgrounds.
+Unfortunatly, because this game requires the `API` and `EncKey` values to compile, you will need to add a file called `APIStuff.hx` into `/source`.
+How do I do that?

+1. Create a new text file called `APIStuff.hx` inside of the `/source` folder.
+2. Copy the following text:
 ```haxe
 package;
 class APIStuff
 {
 	public static var API:String = "";